MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/security-privacy.md

 ## 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-It exposes a new field on the PerformanceNavigationTiming object to allow developers to discern if the page load occured while the user agent was in a non-optimal performance state.
+It exposes a new field on the PerformanceNavigationTiming object to allow developers to discern if the navigation timings are representative for their web application.

 ## 2.2.
 Do features in your specification expose the minimum amount of information necessary to enable their intended uses?